ChengGuo2000/Learning-Notes_LLM-from-Scratch/chapter-4-learn/chapter-4-notes.md

 - The **preservation of shape** throughout the transformer block architecture is not incidental but a crucial aspect of its design.
 This design enables its effective application across a wide range of sequence-to-sequence tasks, where each output vector directly corresponds to an input vector, maintaining a one-to-one relationship.
 - The output is a context vector that encapsulates information from the entire input sequence, which means while the physical dimension remain unchanged, the content of each output vector is re-encoded to integrate contextual information from across the entire input sequence.

+## Coding the GPT model
+- `numel()` method, short for number of elements, can help us collect the total number of parameters in the model's parameter tensors.
+- The current `GPTModel` implementation has output tensors with shape `[batch_size, num_token, vocab_size]`.
+- **Weight Tying** is used in the original GPT-2 architecture, which means that the original GPT-2 architecture reuses the weights from the token embedding layer in its output layer.
+Weight tying reduces the overall memory footprint and computational complexity of the model.
+While using separate token embedding and output layers results in better training and model performance.

+## Generating Text
+- The next-token generation process:
+    - In each step, the model outputs a matrix with vectors representing potential next tokens.
+    - The last vector, which corresponding to the next token, is extracted and converted into a probability distribution vis the `softmax` function.
+    - Within the vector of probability scores, the index of the highest value is located, which translates to the token ID.
+    - This token ID is then decoded back into text, producing the next token in the sequence.
+    - Finally, this token is appended to the previous inputs, forming a new input sequence for the subsequent iteration.
+- **Greedy Decoding** means that the model generates the most likely next token at each step.
+- The `.eval()` model disables random components like dropout, which are only used during training.

 ## Useful Links
 - [Language Models Are Unsupervised Multitask Learners](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)
 - [Lambda Labs](https://lambda.ai/)